 Rye Field Models RM-5033 1/35 2 in 1 Panzer IV Ausf J Chapter 5: Turret

 The gun breach and cradle parts are exactly the same as on their interior kit.
 Although not called out, a few other interior items from this kit can be found on various sprue trees.
 There appears to be a few different boxings of this kit which will have slightly altered sprue layouts.
-Unfortunately, although the rotating turret floor moulding is present both are missing the crucial bracket parts that would enable you to add it to the turret surround.
+Unfortunately, although the rotating turret floor moulding is present both are missing the crucial bracket parts that would enable you to add a full basket to the turret surround.
 However, even with what is available, there is still plenty of detail to eyeball, shoud you model any turret hatches open.